In the contract for the part-time employee, the employer is required to stipulate:

-Under the Retirement Age Act, full-time and part-time employees who are Singapore Citizens or Singapore Permanent Residents are protected under the relevant provisions.
+The Retirement Age Act asserts that full-time and part-time employees who are Singapore Citizens or Singapore Permanent Residents are protected under the relevant provisions.

 The Employer is required to pay CPF if the employee earns more than S$50 a month and is not exempted from CPF contributions.
 This, however, applies only to Singaporeans and Permanent Residents and not for foreign part-timers on Employment Pass or Work Permit.

 The Employer must pay the Skills Development Levy for all employees earning a monthly gross salary of S$4,500 or less.

 If your part-time employee is foreign, holding a Work Permit or S Pass, then the employer will have to pay the Foreign Worker Levy.